 - Climate change is real and poses serious risks to the U.S. and the world.
-Hence discuss what to do about it. - Three strategies: prevention, mitigation, and adaptation. - Too late for prevention.
-But much can be done for longterm: how best to mitigate likely impacts and adapt to a warmer world. - Climate change as a long-term challenge.
+Hence discuss what to do about it. - Three strategies: prevention, mitigation, and adaptation. - Too late for prevention in short term, even if much can be done for longer-term future.
+Most strategies focus on how best to mitigate likely impacts and adapt to a warmer world, e.g., though infrastructure improvements. - Climate change as a long-term challenge.
 Reduce fossil fuel use and substitute sustainable or renewable energy sources.
 Also foster energy conservation and efficiency. - Transition should be fairly rapid to have much chance of keeping us below target of 2 degrees C or 3.6 degrees F increase over pre-industrial averages.